-- 1 Select VOL/SQ. - SQUELCH appears on the screen. - 2 Turn the dial counter-clockwise until you hear audio. - 3 Turn the dial clockwise until there is no background noise.
+- Press the VOL/SQ dial.
+SQUELCH appears on the screen. - 2 Turn the VOL/SQ dial counter-clockwise until you hear audio. - 3 Turn the VOL/SQ dial clockwise until there is no background noise.

 Selecting the Frequency Band

 You can switch between the USA, International, or Canadian frequency bands (Channel Lists, page 10).